Project-Lumina/Project-Lumina/README.md

 </div>

 ## Information
 As mentioned earlier and in the about section, Project Lumina is the first free non-jailbreak client for Minecraft on iOS devices.
 It comes with a diverse mod menu, featuring over 15 modules, covering areas like hacks, combat, UI customization, and options editing.
-It is a collaborative open-source project, meaning the community makes updates to it rather than a team of developers.
+It is a collaborative open-source project, meaning the community makes most updates to it rather than a team of developers.

-Please check out the [GitHub Wiki](https://github.com/riqvip/Project-Lumina/wiki) before asking any questions, as it may help.
+Please check out the [GitHub Wiki](https://github.com/riqvip/Project-Lumina/wiki) or [Website FAQ](https://projectlumina.xyz/faq) before asking any questions, as they may help.

 ### Contribution
 If you are interested in contributing, please read [CONTRIBUTING.md](https://github.com/riqvip/Project-Lumina/blob/main/CONTRIBUTING.md).